winglang/wing/docs/06-contributors/999-rfcs/2023-04-16-website-resource.md

 ## Requirements

+The website resource represents a CDN-backed website.
+It is useful for hosting static content, such as a blog or a single-page application, but accepts dynamic data too.

 ## Design

 The user will be able to point at a local directory, and create a static website holding those files in a single line of code.
 The website will accept dynamic content too, that will be added in the following lines of preflight code.
 The website will be served using a CDN and could be placed under a certain domain.